 4. If approved, enjoy TSA PreCheck benefits for 5 years

 If selected for TSA PreCheck, your digital or paper boarding pass will include a TSA PreCheck indicator.
 When you’re approved for TSA PreCheck, be sure to follow the steps and add your TSA-assigned Known Traveler ID to your profile.

-2. Under Basic Info, update/add your Secure Flight Passenger Data, and if applicable, your Customs and Border Protection (CBP) or TSA-assigned Known Traveler ID
+2. Under Personal Details, update/add your Secure Flight Passenger Data, and if applicable, your Customs and Border Protection (CBP) or TSA-assigned Known Traveler ID

-Updates to your profile name can only be made by contacting Reservations at 1-888-750-3284.
+Updates to your profile name can only be made by filling out the Identity Verification Form on delta.com.
 Your profile information must match exactly what is listed on your passport, driver’s license or other government-issued ID.

 TSA Pre✓® Frequently Asked Questions